 What is it?

 Tooth whitening is a process that bleaches the outer layers of the tooth.
-It involves the placement of a mild gel in a tray that is specially suit each individuals mouth.
-This tray needs to be worn for a long as possible each day.
-(1.5 hours minimum, although over-night is acceptable.)
+It involves the placement of a mild gel in a tray that is specially made to suit each individuals mouth.
+This tray needs to be worn for 1.5 hours each day.

 Does it work?